symbiote-h2020/SmartSpaceMiddleware/sym-agent/Readme.md

 This project contain a set of resources to use a symbiote agent in the symbiote ecosystem.
 Symbiote is a platform cooperation and interoperability porject found by the European commission.
 Learn more at: https://www.symbiote-h2020.eu/

+# Version release

+V. 0.1: first release of the agent.

+# Supported Platform

+First release of the agent currently support ESP8266 arduino based platform like Adafruit HUZZAH.

 # Directory descriptions

 ## src